 Caesarea Philippi is located northeast of the city of Dan.
-It is near the southwestern slopes of Mount Hermon and the source of the Jordan River.
+It is not far from the slopes of Mount Hermon and the source of the Jordan River.
 After Herod the Great's death his son Philip (the Tetrarch), who is given rule over territory containing the city of Paneas, rebuilds and renames it Caesarea Philippi in honor of Tiberias Caesar and himself.

 Additionally, it was during his visit to this Caesarea that Jesus, for the first time, openly spoke about his impending arrest, death and resurrection.
 He also declared, for the first time during his ministry, that he would build his church that would never cease to exist.

 Christ's transfiguration, six days after the above events (Matthew 17, Mark 9), is stated to have taken place on a high mountain (Matthew 17:1, Mark 9:2).
 The most likely location where this awesome display of power took place was not that far from Caesarea Philippi.
 The area at or near Mount Hermon would have been an excellent backdrop for the Lord to reveal his glorified form to James, Peter and John.